Magoo, ‘Up Jumps da Boogie’ rapper and Timbaland collaborator, dies at 50 - WTOP News

 In the early ‘90s, he co-founded the short-lived Surrounded by Idiots (S.B.I.) and joined Jodeci member and producer DeVante Swing’s Swing Mob label and Da Bassment Cru collective.
 When both dissolved, Timbaland & Magoo joined forces as a duo in 1995, releasing three full-length albums on the label Blackground: 1997’s “Welcome to Our World,” 2001’s “Indecent Proposal,” and 2003’s “Under Construction, Part ll.”

 The former was their best-selling album, certified platinum by the RIAA, and featured guest spots from Ginuwine, Playa, Shaunta Montgomery, Buddha Brother, Big B and DJ Law.
-“Up Jumps da Boogie,” the duo’s debut single on the release, became Magoo’s best-known hit, having spent 20 weeks on the Billboard Hot 100 chart and peaking at No. 12.
-With it, the regional rapper scored his only gold record and consequently found mainstream success.
+“Up Jumps da Boogie,” the duo’s debut single on the release, became Magoo’s best-known hit, spending 20 weeks on the Billboard Hot 100 chart and peaking at No. 12.
+With that gold record, and other popular album cuts like “Luv 2 Luv U (Remix)” and “Clock Strikes,” Magoo found mainstream success.

+Magoo’s unique-in-rap higher-pitched voice and bouncy rhyme schemes proved a solid complement to Timbaland’s innovative, trend-setting production and the producer’s more relaxed vocals and filtered ad libs.

+Their playful pop culture references invited in a wide range of listeners, with Magoo name-dropping Sonny and Cher, “Huckleberry Finn,” “Chip & Dale,” Ringo Starr and CeCe Winans in just one verse on “Luv 2 Luv U.” They were boastful but never took themselves too seriously, with a skit on their debut referring to the pair as “the boot boy and the cartoon character.”

 On Monday, tributes from some of Magoo’s greatest collaborators and admirers began pouring in.
 “This one hits different,” Timbaland wrote on Instagram.
 “Long live Melvin aka magoo !!!
 Tim and Magoo forever.
 Rest easy my king.”